os-climate/ITR/docs/DataTemplateRequirements.rst

 2. Switch to the correct branch: `git checkout develop-pint-steel-projections`
 3. In the top-level ITR directory, create the `conda` itr_env: `conda env create -f environment.yml`
 4. Activate that environment: `conda activate itr_env` (you may need to initialize conda by executing `conda init` for your shell first)
-5. Install the ITR libraries to your local environment: `pip install -e .`
+5. Install the ITR libraries to your local environment: `pip install -e .` (you may need `--no-cache-dir` on windows to avoid permissions errors)
 6. Change to the `examples` directory
 7. Start your notebook: `jupyter-lab`
 8. Open the file `quick_template_score_calc.ipynb`